 So what’s a boomer to do?
 I single out my generation here because we grew up with glasses that were always half full.
 We experienced the best of times and knew that if we stayed on the straight and narrow path, it would all work out.

 My wife and I travel.
 We ski.
-Heck, she’s even trying paddle boarding, for the first time, this week, in Florida.
+Heck, she’s even tried paddle boarding.
 There’s little we are afraid of, except, of course, losing each other.
 I think about it.
 Often.
 I fear it.
 Often.
 I make the most of each day.
 I think about the fact that I have a perspective that no one should ever have to carry.
 But, it is precisely this perspective that keeps me going.
 Most days.
 The other days: It’s a scab I pick at and it never goes away.

 The word boomer was coined to denote a population boom.
 A boom is also an explosion.
 It’s thunderous, unsettling and it jolts you towards two extremes: darkness or light.
 I’ve chosen light.
 It’s dim at times, but, I still see the sun rise every day.
 For now, that’s what inspires me.